 - 1 teaspoon of cinnamon

-- Once the pastry has thawed, sprinkle the surface with about two tablespoons of the cinnamon sugar mixture (you can lightly use your fingers to spread it out evenly if necessary).
+- Sprinkle the surface of the pastry with about two tablespoons of the cinnamon sugar mixture (you can lightly use your fingers to spread it out evenly if necessary).

-- Now roll over the surface of the pastry with a rolling pin to press the sugar mixture into the surface.
+- Now roll over the surface of the pastry with a rolling pin to press the sugar mixture into the pastru.

-- Gently flip the pastry sheet over and repeat steps 3 and 4 on the other side.
+- Gently flip the pastry sheet over and repeat steps 2 and 3 on the other side.

 - Now fold the longest edges half way into the centre of the pastry and roll over with the rolling pin.